MI-OSiRIS/mi-osiris.github.io/performance/latency.md

 ---
 layout: default
+title: Performance
-title : Ceph Network Latency
+header : Ceph Network Latency
 group: navigation
+sidebar: performance-menu.html
 ---
 {% include JB/setup %}

 One of our responsibilies under the NSF CC*DNI DIBBs grant is exploration of the limits of Ceph and our architecture.
 Resilience to network latency is a key determinant in how far we can scale geographically.

 Latency was simulated using tc and netem.
-More information on netem is here:  https://wiki.linuxfoundation.org/networking/netem
+More information on netem is here:  [https://wiki.linuxfoundation.org/networking/netem](https://wiki.linuxfoundation.org/networking/netem).
 We wrote a small script to quickly change latency on all host interfaces:  [delay-script.sh]({{ASSET_PATH}}/misc/delay-script.sh)

 ## Latency during recovery